danicat/pacgo/README.md

 ## How to use this tutorial

-In every step, including step 0 (this one), we have the given task explained in the README.md file followed by the code that does and an explanation of how it work.
+In every step, including step 0 (this one), we will describe the task in the README.md file followed by the code that does it and an explanation of how it work.

 Every step is located in its separate folder except for this one.
 Look for the folders stepXX for any given step.